denigit5/First-Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Mivroverse team for making this project possible
+I would like to thank Cindy Shinfor together with Microverse team for  making the project possible and a great journey.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>